-Tampa Divorce & Family Law Resources
+Tampa Divorce, Family Law & Bankruptcy Resources

 All Family Law Group, P.A. was established in 1997.
 We have a firm composed of experienced and knowledgeable Tampa divorce attorneys, as well as family law lawyers, and legal staff who excel in their desire to provide the best and most responsive representation of our clients.
 We are pleased to provide the following links and resources for the benefit of individuals and families seeking information about divorce and family law.
 It is our hope that these resources are helpful to you and answer questions you may have.
 If you need advice or representation, please call 813-672-1900 or email our office to schedule a free, confidential consultation to discuss your case with one of our experienced Tampa divorce lawyers.
 We are here to help!

 Click here for an online Florida Child Support calculator to estimate the amount of child support which may be ordered in your case.
 You will need to know the incomes of both parents as well as the monthly costs of daycare and the children’s health insurance paid by both parents to use the calculator.
 Note: this is an estimate only.
 The actual amount awarded in your case may be different based upon a number of other factors which cannot easily be factored into a formula.